dlang/DIPs/DIPs/1NNN-SB9.md

         import core.stdc.string : strcmp;

         /**
-         * A new user-defined evironment variable is used to decide whether or not
+         * A new user-defined evironment variable is used to decide whether to print
-         * to print the stack backtrace.
-If the variable exists, and if it's set to 1
+         * the stack backtrace.
+If the variable exists and set to 1 then the backtrace
-         * then backtrace is printed.
-If it doesn't exist, or if it exists and
+         * is printed.
+If that environment variable does not exist, or if it does exist
-         * and it's set to a value that is anything other than 1, then default to not
+         * but it's value is set to anything other than 1, then the default is to not
-         * printing the backtrace.
-NOTE: This changes previous behaviour of always
+         * print the backtrace.
-         * printing the stack trace.
+         * NOTE: This changes previous behaviour of always printing the stack trace.
          */
         char *btOp = getenv("DLANG_BACKTRACE");
         if (btOp != null)